MEDICAL TREATMENT FOR ORLANDO WORKERS’ COMPENSATION CASES

-- Doctor visits –including referrals to specialist such as orthopaedics, neurosurgeons, and pain management specialists..
+- Doctor visits – Including referrals to specialist such as orthopedics, neurosurgeons, and pain management specialists.

-- Unpaid medical bills – you should not be responsible to pay for any medical treatment related to your work injury.
+- Unpaid medical bills – You should not be responsible for paying any medical treatment related to your work injury.

 We Will Travel to You if You Can’t Come to Us